 Empty pool with liner held in place by vacuum

 Once the pool has been precisely measured, it usually takes 2-3 weeks for your custom liner to be manufactured and shipped.
 During this time, any major repairs to the pool structure can be made, and preliminary cleaning and preparation done.
-Your installer or dealer should be able to give you an approximate ship date for your liner, and follow up when there is a ship confirmation.
+At our first meeting, we will be able to give you an approximate ship date for your liner, and follow up when there is a ship confirmation.
 Liner installation should be scheduled accordingly.
 If the pool is still in use, it should be drained a day or two before the installation date, and prepared for the new liner.

 The installer then places a strong vacuum, designed specifically for installation of swimming pool liners, between the wall and liner, and vacuums the liner into place.
 After a short time, the liner should be conformed perfectly to the shape of the pool, except for perhaps a small strip along the bottom of the wall.

 Choosing an In-Ground Liner shouldn't be too difficult, really, although I occasionally have had a customer or two who made it hard on themselves.
-I had one couple who literally drove all over town to look at 5 different patterns that we had installed!
-OKC is kind of spread out, and really, the pattern is usually among the least important things to consider in an in ground pool liner.
 Of Course, you want something that looks nice, and generally doesn't clash with the house and decor of the yard, but much more important is the quality of the liner, and it's proper fit.
 There is the matter of thickness, step options, UV treatment, bead type, and other considerations.
-The couple I mentioned ended up picking the one I first recommended, and I chewed my fingernails off all the way to the elbow until it was in.....
-They Loved it!
-It was the Ocean Beach by GLI.
-That has now become, by far, our most popular liner.
-To learn more about choosing the right liner, visit our page:
+There are lots of patterns out there, some of them pretty stunning, but be aware that sometimes, specific pattern pattern can cost extra.

 Since Your new liner is a significant expense, it's important to know how to make it last as long as possible.
 While there are a lot of variables that effect how long a pool liner will last, there are some basic things a homeowner can do to preserve and protect it.
 Most are fairly obvious, but for the beginner, this page will help to give you the basic idea, and of course, when we install your new liner, we will give you all the paperwork, which usually includes the guide from manufacturer containing tips on care and maintenance of their product.
 For some tips on vinyl liner care, visit our page: